MaddogQ/FlowLogRecords/README.md

 ## Analysis

 Overall Time Complexity: O(n+m), where n is the size of the lookup table, and m is the size of the flow log.

-Overall Space Complexity: O(n+k), where n is the size of the lookup table, and k is the number of the unique tags and port/protocol combinations.
+Overall Space Complexity: O(n), where n is the size of the lookup table.
+(Both ignoring the the number of unique tags and port/protocol combinations)

 ---